-This budget is a culmination of a series of public engagement sessions and Council deliberations, aligning our corporate priorities with the aspirations of our residents and businesses, ensuring Brampton continues to thrive.
+We encourage you to participate in the upcoming public engagement sessions and Council deliberations.
+Together, we can align our corporate priorities with the aspirations of our residents and businesses, ensuring Brampton continues to thrive.

 Message from the Chief Budget Officer & Treasurer